Click here to see National Geographic coverage on Great Barrier Reef

 Coral reefs are some of the most diverse ecosystems in the world.
 They are home to about 25% of all marine life.
-Living ridge of biochemically deposited magnesium and calcium carbonate structure in the sea formed by the growth and deposit of coral.
+Coral reefs are living ridge of biochemically deposited magnesium and calcium carbonate structure in the sea formed by the growth and deposit of corals, generation after generation.

 Only 0.1% of the world’s ocean floor is covered by coral reefs.
 The reefs grow best in warm, shallow, clear, sunny and moving water.However, they grow very slowly.
 On an average from 0.3 cm to 10 cm per year.

 The largest coral reef is the Great Barrier Reef in Australia.
 The second largest coral reef is found off the coast of Belize, in Central America.
 Other reefs are found in Hawaii, the Red Sea, and other areas in tropical oceans as reef-building tropical corals requirewarmwaterand sunlightfound in clear, shallow ocean.

 Major regions of warm water coral reef

 - The East African coast (The red sea region)

 - South West Pacific reef (Hawaii, Borabora)